elastic/ml-cpp/CONTRIBUTING.md

 ### Backport

-Any development usually starts with an implementation on `master`, therefore any PR starts with a PR against `master`.
+Any development usually starts with an implementation on `main`, therefore any PR starts with a PR against `main`.
 Depending on the type we then decide about backport branches, features usually get backported to the active release branch, e.g. `6.x`, bugfixes might get backported to concrete release branches, e.g. `6.1`.
-If unsure about the versions to backport to, it can be discussed on the master PR.
+If unsure about the versions to backport to, it can be discussed on the main PR.

-A backport starts right after merging the PR on `master`, please open backport PR's immediately after merging to `master`, even if you intend to merge backports a little later (e.g. to wait/analyse QA results).
+A backport starts right after merging the PR on `main`, please open backport PR's immediately after merging to `main`, even if you intend to merge backports a little later (e.g. to wait/analyse QA results).
 This helps to ensure that backports do not get lost.
 Rules for Backport PR's:

 1. Prefix the title with `[X.Y]` and the mandatory `[ML]`, e.g. `[6.3][ML] Store expanding window bucket values in a compressed format`.
-1. Link to the originating PR in the description, you do not need to repeat the description as discussions should exclusively happen on the master PR.
+1. Link to the originating PR in the description, you do not need to repeat the description as discussions should exclusively happen on the main PR.
 1. Backports do not need a review, however if you had to do further changes (merge conflicts, compiler specialities) it's advised to let the adjustments get quickly reviewed.
-1. Label the PR with `>backport` and the corresponding version of this backport, the full set of labels remain on the master PR.
-If the master PR is classified as `>non-issue` also add the `>non-issue` label due to CI checks.
+1. Label the PR with `>backport` and the corresponding version of this backport, the full set of labels remain on the main PR.
+If the main PR is classified as `>non-issue` also add the `>non-issue` label due to CI checks.

 Although it might look simple, always wait for CI to confirm that changes are sound to avoid unnecessary build breaks.